latextemplates/generator-latex-template/generators/app/templates/README.en.md

 ## Quick start

-- Click on `Download ZIP` or [here](https://github.com/latextemplates/LNCS/archive/master.zip).
+- Click on `Download ZIP` or [here](https://github.com/latextemplates/LNCS/archive/main.zip).
-- Extract `LNCS-master.zip` in the folder where you want to write your paper.
+- Extract `LNCS-main.zip` in the folder where you want to write your paper.
 - Place `llncs.cls` into the directory
   - Download `llncs2e.zip` from <ftp://ftp.springernature.com/cs-proceeding/llncs/llncs2e.zip> and extract it in the directory.
     On Linux, just execute `download-llncs-files-from-springer.sh`.